tmtsoftware/csw/docs/src/main/commons/command.md

 In the first example, three commands are sent and the result is a list with three `SubmitResponse`s.
 The last one returned invalid and was not executed.

-The commands in `submitAll` will execute sequentially, but each one must complete successfully for the subsequent commands to be executed.
-If any one of the commands fails, `submitAll` stops and the list is returned with the commands that are completed up to and including the command that failed.
+The commands in `submitAllAndWait` will execute sequentially, but each one must complete successfully for the subsequent commands to be executed.
+If any one of the commands fails, `submitAllAndWait` stops and the list is returned with the commands that are completed up to and including the command that failed.
 This is shown in the following example by making the invalidCmd second in the list.